9th USA International Harp Competition Winners Announced!

 10th USA International Harp Competition Repertoire Announced!

 Find out about upcoming public performances being presented by USAIHC and being performed by past USAIHC participants.
-The USAIHC will compile information about the public performances of our participants from all eight prior competitions.
+The USAIHC will compile information about the public performances of our participants from all nine prior competitions.
 We hope you will take advantage of the opportunity to hear some of our talented harpists perform in venues from Bloomington to Tokyo and many places in between.

 The USAIHC announces its 2014 Concert Series featuring harpists Elizabeth Hainen and Emily Levin.